 Introduction

-The power sector plays a dual role in climate change mitigation, as it is both a major source of CO2 emissions and the key to decarbonising all of the energy end-use sectors.
-As electrification increases globally, renewables will be crucial to meet growing demand while supporting energy access, affordability, and security, sustainable development, and global climate goals.
-Our power sector work looks at decarbonization from different angles.
+The power sector plays a dual role in climate change mitigation: it is both a major source of CO2 emissions and the critical key to decarbonising the energy end-use sectors.
+As electrification increases globally, renewables will be crucial to meet growing demand, while supporting energy access, affordability, and security, sustainable development, and global climate goals.

 Country progress toward decarbonising national power sectors